awslabs/landing-zone-accelerator-on-aws/source/mkdocs/docs/developer-guide/scripts.md

     2. Change your local working directory (starting from the root directory of the project): `cd source/packages/\@aws-accelerator/accelerator`

 ???+ warning
      Local use of the CLI should be used with caution.
 Configuration changes deployed via this method do not have an approval/diff gate by default.
-You can add an approval gate to deploy operations by appending the following option: `--require-approval any-change`
+Approvals are automates so its advised to manually synth and check the change set or run a diff before deployment.

 **Example usage of the CLI:**
 ```